dat14dka/ICM-DQN/README.md

 2. python -m run --map DefeatRoaches --max_episode 10000 --agent agents.deepq.DQNAgent --training True

---map DefeatRoaches, changes the the map
---max_episode 10000, determines how many episodes should be run --agent agents.deepq.DQNAgent, determines which agent should be use --training True, determines if the agent will train or validate
+--map DefeatRoaches, changes the the map \n --max_episode 10000, determines how many episodes should be run --agent agents.deepq.DQNAgent, determines which agent should be use --training True, determines if the agent will train or validate